fluttered-book/fluttered-book.github.io/content/docs/learning-dart/collections.md

 ### Fold

 Another neat trick you can do with collections is folding.
-When you fold you are combining (or reducing) the collection to a single value.
+When you fold, you are combining (or reducing) the collection to a single value.

 Say you have a list of numbers, and you want the sum of all the numbers.